-- Satisfactory Academic Standing: The PA student is considered to have satisfactory academic standing if he/she completes no more than one course in a semester or term with an overall grade of less than 78 (but greater than or equal to 70). - Academic Probation: The PA student is considered to be on academic probation if he/she completes more than one course in a semester with an overall grade of less than 78 (but greater than or equal to 70).
-Additionally, the following are considered academic issues and may result in the assignment of Academic Probation: deficiencies in clinical skills, interpersonal communication abilities, and/or professional conduct, greater than one exam remediation and/or failure of a complete integrated unit (i.e. failure of the clinical medicine, pharmacology and diagnostic methods portions of the same exam).
+- Satisfactory Academic Standing: The PA student is considered to have satisfactory academic standing if he/ she completes no more than one course in a semester or term with an overall grade of less than 78 (but greater than or equal to 70). - Frequent examination failure and subsequent need for remediation negatively impacts the student's clinical knowledge foundation.
+If a student incurs three (3) or more exam failures (grade of 70 or less) in the fall or spring semesters of the preclinical year, two (2) or more in the preclinical summer semester, or three (3) or more end of rotation exams in the clinical year, this will then precipitate a formal letter outlining academic deficiencies to be placed in the student's DPAP file.
+This will generate a rigorous review of the student's academic performance and professional behavior during the respective semester's Progress and Promotion Committee meeting.
+This committee will determine whether a student should be recommended for academic probation, placed on a behavioral learning contract, or required to meet more frequently with their faculty advisor for academic counseling sessions (duration to be determined based upon student's academic improvement).

-Academic probation indicates concern about the student's performance in the curriculum.
-If the Progress and Promotions Committee recommends academic probation, the Vice Dean for Education is notified and provided with relevant material justifying the recommendation.
+- Academic Probation: The PA student is considered to be on academic probation if he/she completes more than one course in a semester with an overall grade of less than 78 (but greater than or equal to 70).
+Additionally, the following are considered academic issues and may result in the assignment of Academic Probation: deficiencies in clinical skills, interpersonal communication abilities, and/or professional conduct, failure of a complete integrated unit (i.e., failure of the clinical medicine, pharmacology, and diagnostic methods portions of the same exam), or as recommended by the Progress and Promotion Committee upon review of the student with multiple examination failures. - Academic probation indicates concern about the student's performance in the curriculum.
+If the Progress and Promotions Committee recommends academic probation, the vice dean for education is notified and provided with relevant material justifying the recommendation.
 The student is informed that future performance must improve or the student risks dismissal from the program.
 In any future semester, if a student previously assigned to probation completes more than one course with an overall grade of less than 78, the student will be dismissed from the program.
 Any overall course grade of F (less than 70), earned at any point in the program, requires that the student be dismissed from the program.
-Once a student is placed on probation a continued pattern of misconduct, deficiencies in clinical skills, poor interpersonal communication or unprofessional conduct could also result in the student's dismissal from the PA Program.
-The Vice Dean for Education is responsible for placing individuals on academic probation, suspension or dismissal upon a finding of unsatisfactory academic performance.
-Appeals of sanctions by the Vice Dean for Education are made to the Academic Appeals Committee (AAC).
-A summary report, the student's rationale for the appeal and all relevant documents are supplied to the AAC by the Vice Dean for Education.
-Students on academic probation or on a Behavioral Learning Contract are less likely to be considered for special clinical experiences such as Global Health Electives, Underserved Community Scholars Program, out-of-state rotations, or independent studies.
-The Medical Center Registrar will be notified of the student's status of Academic Probation and the status will be noted on the student's transcript at the completion of the semester(s) during which this status is assigned.
+Once a student is placed on probation a continued pattern of misconduct, deficiencies in clinical skills, poor interpersonal communication, or unprofessional conduct could also result in the student's dismissal from the PA Program.

+The vice dean for education is responsible for placing individuals on academic probation, suspension, or dismissal upon a finding of unsatisfactory academic performance.
+Appeals of sanctions by the vice dean for education are made to the Academic Appeals Committee (AAC).
+A summary report, the student's rationale for the appeal, and all relevant documents are supplied to the AAC by the vice dean for education.

+Students on academic probation or on a Behavioral Learning Contract are less likely to be considered for special clinical experiences such as Global Health Electives, out-of-state rotations, or independent studies.

+The medical center registrar will be notified of the student's status of Academic Probation and the status will be noted on the student's transcript at the completion of the semester(s) during which this status is assigned.
 Also, students should be aware that they may be required to report academic probation when seeking medical licensure and/or credentialing.